sib-swiss/containers-snakemake-training/docs/course_material/day2/1_guidelines.md

 All the software needed in this workflow is either:

-* Already installed in the `snake_course` conda environment
+* Already installed in the `snakemake` conda environment
 * Already installed in a Docker container
-* Will be installed via a conda environment during today's exercises
+* Will be installed via conda environments/containers during today's exercises

 All information of this course is based on the [official documentation](https://snakemake.readthedocs.io/en/v8.20.5/) for Snakemake version `8.20.5`.